-Days 6-7 For those who were lucky enough to get through the first five days, the physical symptoms usually starts to subside.
+Days 6-7 For those lucky enough to get through the first five days, the physical symptoms usually start to subside.
 Although the physical symptoms are getting better, the psychological ones are stronger than ever.
 Cravings can be so intense; it can evolve into a full-blown anxiety episode.
 People often describe as “feeling as they are coming out of their skin.”

 Once the oxycodone has been detoxed from the body, many former users will feel remorse for things they did while high.
 The psychological and social impact of oxycodone addiction can feel overwhelming after detox.
 People should be carefully monitored to avoid emotional outbursts of immediate relapse.

 When people try to come off oxycodone drugs independently or at a non-medical facility, health risks, and complications can be significant.

 Nausea and vomiting during the withdrawal while Inadvertently breathing the vomited material into the lungs (known as aspiration) can lead to pneumonia (aspiration pneumonia).

 Also, the combination of continuous diarrhea and vomiting can potentially cause a dangerous loss of fluids and electrolytes.
 This loss can develop into dehydration or even the heart to beat abnormally, leading to circulatory problems and even heart attacks.
 It’s important to keep patients hydrated throughout a withdrawal to prevent these complications.